richard-scryber/PaperworkDayDocs/docs/reference/cssselectors/index.md

 ### Unsupported Rules

-If the library encounters a css rule it cannot understand the entire content of that rule will be skipped
+If the library encounters a css rule it cannot understand the entire content of that rule will be skipped.

 ```css
 @scope (.article-body) to (figure) {
   /* Nothing after this will be checked
   img {